anuj1115/leads_tracker/README.md

-# leads_tracker
+# leads_tracker - Chrome Extension

-A chrome extension to save your important link in just one click
+QuickLink Saver is a simple Chrome extension that allows you to save any website link with just one click.
+Easily store and manage your favorite links for quick access later.

+## Features

+- One-click link saving
+- User-friendly interface
+- View and manage saved links